-She died when I was fairly young, but one of my biggest memories of her is that she always had a hankie or two stuck in her ample bosom.
-At first sniff, she'd whip one out from her bra to wipe her nose or my nose and then stuff it back where it came from.
+She passed away when I was fairly young, but one of my biggest memories of her is that she always had a hankie or two stuck in her blouse.
+At first sniff, she'd whip one out to wipe her nose or my nose and then stuff it back where it came from.
 All moist and gooey.

 Crafts Ideas Using Vintage Hankies

-Bev at Flamingo Toes has an awesome tutorial on making Handkerchief Valances .
+Bev at Flamingo Toes has an awesome tutorial on making Vintage Hankie Curtains .